Which microscope is most suitable for my application?

 Your choice of microscope is highly dependent on how it will be used.
 Once you determine whether it will be used in the lab, in an educational setting, or for kids new to the world of science, you’ll be able to determine which characteristics are the most important.
 The options include power level or total magnification, corded or cordless, various magnifications, objectives, eyepieces, plan stage or mechanical stage and light sources.
 There are also several accessories and extras that can be effective for your application.
 Check out our selection of microscopes by application or contact us for assistance.

 This all depends on the specimen you are viewing.
 For tiny microorganisms, you will need the very high magnification that can be found in compound microscopes – upwards of 400x to 1,000x.
-If you are looking at gross specimens, such as leaves, rocks, insects, and even slightly transparent specimens, you will need a stereo microscope with a variety of magnifications.
+If you are looking at specimens such as leaves, rocks, insects, and even slightly transparent specimens, you will need a stereo microscope with a variety of magnifications.
 This could include 10x/20x, 20x/40x, and 10x/30x zoom and other models are all available.